kenjdavidson/lightspeed-coding-assessment/backend/booking_engine/README.md

 As with any other booking system, reservations must follow some business rules.

-Let's change the system to make sure the system only accepts valid requests according to these:
+Let's change the system to make sure it only accepts requests according to the following requirements:

-- Start times must be 10-minute intervals, i.e. 9:00 and 9:10 are valid, 9:03 is not.
+- Start times must be 10-minute intervals. (i.e. 9:00 and 9:10 are valid but 9:03 is invalid)
 - For any given player, their reservations must be at least 2 hours apart.

 The system should only accept valid requests.
 Let's make sure we raise an error